Rhine-Waal University of Applied Sciences

 Language Requirements

-- A C1 or B2 level English certificate (depends on program).
+- For programs taught in English: A C1 or B2 level English certificate (depends on program).

-For programs taught in German:
+- For programs taught in German: B2-level German certificate.

 Program-Specific Requirements